A Star Is Bored: Plot

 Another scene cuts to Bugs being chased by Elmer, just as Bugs dives into another tree.
 Elmer aims his gun into the tree, but gets poked in the rear by the gun's barrel (in reality, it is really Bugs holding another gun).
 When Elmer pulls his gun back, the other one makes the same movements.
 Daffy shoves Elmer out of the scene, and sticks the gun into the hole in the tree in which Bugs is hiding, but what he believes to be another gun (in reality it is his gun bent around so that it points at his hindquarters) sticks up through a hole in the ground just behind him.
 Daffy does an experiment by tying a red ribbon around the barrel of his gun, then sticks it into the tree, and looks behind him.
 The ribbon on the gun in the ground is white with red polka dots, leading Daffy to believe it to be a fake.
 He shoots, intending to mark Bugs, but the bent-around gun plan is revealed when the bullet hits him in the hindquarters and he pulls the gun out of the tree, having the white ribbon with red polka dots.
-Daffy then realized that Bugs had switched the ribbons to fool him.
+Daffy then realized that Bugs had switched the ribbons to fool him, but daffy still his tail feathers shot leaving him frustrated.

 The next scene has Bugs piloting a plane accelerating up to 20,000 feet (6,096 meters), then going uncontrollably in the direction of the ground.
 At the last second, the plane is "stopped" before crashing and Bugs get out and his place gets taken by Daffy, who gets caught in the plane's destruction before leaving off in a huff.

 Fed up with his job, Daffy furiously announces to the casting director that he will no longer serve as Bugs' stunt double anymore.
 To pacify Daffy's rage, the casting director happily reveals he has a script for a new movie called The Duck in which Daffy himself can star in.
 Delighted, Daffy takes the script and reads it while leaving.

 The final scene shows the filming of The Duck, with Daffy starring as a typical duck in a peaceful pond and directed by the same man who helmed the earlier movie for Bugs.
-Just as in the first scene of the earlier film, Daffy memorizes his lines for the pond scene by asking where are the hunters.
-However, Daffy didn't expect for ten actors (posing as hunters) to actually shoot him with bullets, so he angrily demands to know the identity of the screenwriter who wrote the script.
-The screenwriter turns out to be than Bugs, who says to the audience, "I'd love to tell him, but, uh... hehehehe... modesty forbids."
+Just as in the first scene of the earlier film, Daffy memorizes his lines for the pond scene by asking where the hunters are.
+However, Daffy did not expect for ten actors (posing as hunters) to actually shoot him with bullets, so he angrily demands to know the identity of the screenwriter who wrote the script.
+The screenwriter turns out to be none other than Bugs, who says to the audience, "I'd love to tell him, but, uh... hehehehe... modesty forbids."